Presented by Kate Conklin

 This is a live, online workshop which will take place over Zoom.
 You will receive a link to the event when your register, as well as an invitation to the Facebook group to post questions.

-The event will be recorded, and available to view until November 1st, 2018, for those who cannot attend the live event.
+The event will be recorded, and available to view for two weeks after the event for those who cannot attend the live event.

 Kate Conklin will share essential information about the glorious design of humans for singing and performance, and three revolutionary ways to achieve extraordinary performance.